Skip to Content

 Heirloom banana peppers at various stages of ripeness.

 The wax pepper varieties are named for their waxy, shiny appearance.
-All banana pepper varieties will start out very pale green, and ripen through to yellow, orange and eventually red.
+All banana pepper varieties will start out a pale green color, and ripen through to yellow, orange, and eventually red.
 There are many other options within the ‘wax’ family of peppers, so do some digging to find one that suits you.

 2. Get Growing Supplies

 Growing banana peppers will go much smoother if you plan ahead.
 Like any hobby, you can spend a lot of money on high-end supplies and gadgets.
-However, there is no need if you want to keep things simple.
+However, this is not necessary if you prefer to keep things simple.

 Optional Supplies: